iannuz92/zai-conversation-ha/README.md

 ### Multiple Conversation Agents

-You can create multiple conversation agents with different configurations:
+You can create multiple conversation agents with different configurations by adding multiple z.ai integrations, each with its own options.

-1. Go to the z.ai integration page
-2. Click "Add Subentry"
-3. Select "Conversation"
-4. Configure with different settings (model, prompt, etc.)

 ## Development